NIFTy-PPL/NIFTy/paper/paper.md

 * \texttt{NIFTy} is a Bayesian imaging framework that propagates the statistical uncertainty in the data and the model to the image domain.
 * \texttt{NIFTy} has already successfully been applied to the fields of radio astronomy, galactic tomography, and observational cosmology.
 * A focus on CPU computing and previous design decisions, held the performance and the development of new inference methods in \texttt{NIFTy} back.
-* We present a re-write of NIFTy, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to Machine Learning ecosystem, reworks the modeling principle, the inference strategy, and outsources much of the heavy lifting to JAX to easy future developments.
+* We present a re-write of NIFTy, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to Machine Learning ecosystem, reworks the modeling principle, the inference strategy, and outsources much of the heavy lifting to JAX to ease maintainability and allow for a faster development cycle.
 * The re-write dramatically accelerated models written in NIFTy, lays the foundation for new kinds of inference machineries, and enables the interoperability of \texttt{NIFTy} with the JAX/XLA Machine Learning ecosystem.

 # Statement of Need